Banner Health

 Tennis elbow (lateral epicondylitis) is a common condition that causes pain and discomfort on the outside of the elbow.
 It’s a type of tendinitis (inflamed tendons) that can happen when you overuse or strain the tendons that attach the forearm muscles to the outside of the elbow.
 This overuse causes tiny tears and inflammation in the tendons.

-Tennis elbow affects tennis, pickleball, racquetball and squash players who use backhand strokes.
-Playing other sports that stress your arms, like golf, baseball, softball, bowling or weightlifting, can also lead to tennis elbow.
-But anyone who strains the forearm muscles could develop the condition.
+Tennis elbow often affects players of tennis, pickleball, racquetball and squash players who use backhand strokes.
+But it's not limited t sports.
+Activities like golf, baseball, softball, bowling or weightlifting can also lead to tennis elbow.
+Anyone who strains the forearm muscles - at work or at home- could develop the condition.

-You’re more likely to get tennis elbow if you perform repeat motions with your arms, wrists or hands, like typing, painting or heavy lifting.
-It’s common in people who grip something while repeatedly moving their elbow.
+You’re more likely to get tennis elbow if you perform repetitive motions with your arms, wrists or hands, like typing, painting or heavy lifting.
+It’s especially common when you grip something while moving your elbow again and again.

 Causes and risk factors of tennis elbow